gjmveloso/gjmveloso.github.io/_posts/2015-08-02-engineering-culture.md

 **3. Practice-oriented**

-The way people conceive, build and deliver software is constantly changing.
-The _state of the art_ and the _status quo_ simply does not exist. **Pragmatic cultures works.
+The way people conceive, build and deliver software is constantly changing. _State of the art_ and _status quo_ simply do not exist. **Pragmatic cultures works.
 Dogmas don't**.

 **4. Tailor-made**